Caesar Hull: Early life

 Caesar Barrand Hull was born on 26 February 1914 at Leachdale Farm, a property near Shangani in Southern Rhodesia.
 His childhood years were divided between Rhodesia and South Africa, and in his early teens the family moved to Swaziland.
 He was educated at home until 1926, when he began to board at St. John's College in Johannesburg.
 A champion boxer, he represented South Africa in the lightweight division at the 1934 Empire Games in London.

 Hull attempted to join the South African Air Force in 1935, but was turned down because he did not speak Afrikaans.
 He joined the Royal Air Force (RAF) instead, enlisting in England in September 1935.
 Completing the pilot's course on 3 August 1936 with the rank of pilot officer, he joined No. 43 Squadron at RAF Tangmere in Sussex five days later.

 Much of Hull's early air force career was dedicated to aerobatics.
 He and Peter "Prosser" Hanks perfected a routine in which they would change places in a two-seater Hawker Audax in mid-air.
 Along with Peter Townsend (who joined the squadron at the same time as Hull) and Sergeant Frank Reginald Carey, they formed an aerobatic flight that performed stunts such as loops, barrel rolls and stall turns.
 Piloting a Hawker Fury, Hull flew the individual aerobatics at the air show at Hendon in 1937 honouring the coronation of King George VI.

 Hull was promoted to flying officer on 16 April 1938.
 As war loomed, the squadron began to prepare for combat in late 1938, and in December that year was re-equipped with Hawker Hurricane Mk Is.
-Hull reacted to the outbreak of the Second World War in September 1939 with great excitement; according to Hector Bolitho, No. 43 Squadron's intelligence officer, the Rhodesian leapt from one foot to the other in the officer's mess, repeating the words "wizard, wizard".